mirisuzanne/miriamsuzanne/content/2016/12/24/clarifications.rst

 Trans women
-(and especially women of color) were already being killed at unprecedented rates — and those numbers have been going up.
+(and especially women of color) were already being killed at unprecedented rates — and those numbers are higher than ever.
 We've been using bathrooms
 since the invention of the toilet, but suddenly states